Tarot Love Reading - 5 Insights into Your Present Love State of Affairs

 Step IV.
 Finally – concentrate for a minute.
 Look at the cards, then look into your soul, look into the depths of your thoughts and mental connections.
 That’s where the real magic of the tarot reading hides.
 And that’s where you will find the best insights.

-KNIGHT OF PENTACLES INTERPRETATION
+KING OF WANDS INTERPRETATION

-4 OF SWORDS INTERPRETATION
+4 OF WANDS INTERPRETATION

-THE MOON INTERPRETATION
+THE FOOL INTERPRETATION

 This is it for today, traveler.